W-Floyd/solus-deepin/README.md

 ***

-*2018-05-13.2* - As I suspected, there are a ton more updates that are rolling out, so I'm going to let the church settle before I touch this (I don't want to break my own desktop, after all).
+*2018-05-13.2* - As I suspected, there are a ton more updates that are rolling out, so I'm going to let the churn settle before I touch this (I don't want to break my own desktop, after all).
 Overall, I'm way more impressed with how quickly updates are done with Deepin compared to Gnome...

 ***